 - repeating certain behaviors or phrases, which is known as echolalia

-The behavioral symptoms of ASD can manifest as repetitive behavior, such as skin picking, that often includes self-injury.
+The behavioral symptoms of ASD can manifest as repetitive behavior, such as skin picking, that

 Treatment options for skin picking disorder usually include medication and therapy.
 Treating any underlying condition can help alleviate the impulse to pick.

-Skin picking disorder related to an underlying mental health or developmental condition might respond to medications such as:
+Skin picking disorder related to an underlying mental health or developmental condition might respond to

 - selective serotonin reuptake inhibitors (SSRIs) and other antidepressants